 Genetic development and childhood trauma

 Traditionally, genes were believed to make us act in a way regardless of our environment.
 However, this view has largely been challenged in recent years.
-Researches now believe that genes give us the different options when it comes to reacting to our situation and environment.
+Researches now believe that genes give us different options when it comes to reacting to our situation and environment.
 In fact, studies hint that childhood experiences affect genetic development.
 Situations may turn on and turn off certain genes depending on environmental cues we experience.
-This allows us to adopt to the specific world we find ourselves in.
+This allows us to adapt to the specific world we find ourselves in.

 A study conducted in Montreal analysed the brain’s of suicide victims when an autopsy was carried out.
 The study proved that trauma suffered in childhood causes genetic changes in the brain.
 These genetic changes were not present in the brains of people who had not been subject to childhood trauma.
 This is known as an epigenetic effect.
 This describes environmental cues that activate or deactivate certain genes.